catinsurance/isaac-helper/README.md

 # isaac-helper
 A modular, expanded TBoI: Repentance helper library where you only need to download the submodules you need.

 Most submodules have documentation.
-In general I only add new submodules when I have freetime and only add docs for them when I'm feeling especially productive.
+In general I only add new submodules when I have freetime, but you're welcome to make a pull request if you want to add a new submodule.

 # How to install, documentation, examples, and general information
 [You can find out how to install, how to use, get documentation, learn the purposes of all submodules, and more by checking out the gitbook website!](https://maya-bee.gitbook.io/api-docs/)